conda-forge/sporco-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Sparse Optimisation Research Code: A Python package for sparse coding a nd dictionary learning
+Summary: Sparse Optimisation Research Code: A Python package for sparse coding and dictionary learning

 SPORCO is a Python package for solving optimisation problems with sparsity-inducing regularisation.
 These consist primarily of sparse